al6x/code_stats/readme.md

-# Code Stats
+# CodeStats

+Source code statistics and metrics.

 [![rails-thumb]][rails-img] [![some-os-projects-thumb]][some-os-projects-img] [![mongoid-vs-mongomapper-thumb]][mongoid-vs-mongomapper-img]

-Screenshots are showing us: Complexity of [Rails libraries][rails-img], comparison of [some Open Source projects][some-os-projects-img] and [MongoMapper vs Mongoid][mongoid-vs-mongomapper-img] (You can see actual .html report files in [docs][docs]).
+Screenshots showing us: Complexity of [Rails libraries][rails-img], comparison of [some Open Source projects][some-os-projects-img] and [MongoMapper vs Mongoid][mongoid-vs-mongomapper-img] (You can see actual .html report files in [docs][docs]).

 # Installation & Usage

-This tool is language-agnostic, but it itself is made with Ruby, so You need Ruby installed to use it.
-Next, just install it as a gem:
+This tool is language-agnostic, but it itself is made with Ruby, so You need Ruby installed to use it, to install it type:

 ``` bash
 gem install code_stats2